Join our team today!

 If you would like to apply for an internship at the museum, please email Katelyn Lucas, Internship Coordinator, at with a resume and statement of your interests.

-Current Volunteer positions available
+Current volunteer positions available:

-On-site Educational Programs Assistants.
-Our Program Assistants aid in group programs by assisting in Bow and Arrow demonstrations, Atlatl throwing, Craft Projects, teaching American Indian games, and more.
+On-site Educational Programs Assistants: Our Program Assistants aid in group programs by assisting in Bow and Arrow demonstrations, Atlatl throwing, Craft Projects, teaching American Indian games, and more.

-Ground Keepers are needed to prune trees and bushes, cut the lawn, weed and tend the gardens, and shovel snow too.
+Grounds Keepers: Volunteers are needed to prune trees and bushes, cut the lawn, weed and tend the gardens, and shovel snow too.

 Housekeeping: Volunteers are needed to help keep the museum tidy by cleaning the bathrooms, dust, mop, wash windows, etc.

-Building Maintenance Assistants help by maintaining the 19th Century old stone farm house and surrounding buildings by painting and making general renovations.
+Building Maintenance Assistants: help by maintaining the 19th Century old stone farm house and surrounding buildings by painting and making general renovations.

-Experienced Grant Writers.
-As a registered non-profit 501 c 3 organization, we write grants to help fund various projects like new exhbits, building renovations, and festivals, etc.
+Experienced Grant Writers: As a registered non-profit 501 c 3 organization, we write grants to help fund various projects like new exhbits, building renovations, and festivals, etc.

-If you have any questions, please contact us at
+If you are interested in volunteering, or have any questions, please contact us at

 610-797-2121 or email us at

 Scouting Award Projects

-Over the years, the Museum has been the fortunate recipient of many wonderful Eagle and Gold Award Scouting projects like the building of our tipi platform (that also serves as our stage), Inter-tribal room renovations, new staircase, wigwams and creating educational events such as Just for Kids!
+Over the years, the Museum has been the fortunate recipient of many wonderful Eagle and Gold Award Scouting projects like the building of our tepee platform (that also serves as our stage), Inter-tribal room renovations, new staircase, wigwams and creating educational events such as Just for Kids!
 Native American Heritage Day and more.
 We have several Scouting projects / opportunities available such as building picnic tables, making fire pumps for group programs, landscaping and museum signage, etc. For more information, please contact Pat Rivera at (610) 797-2121